-The Food Bank of Northeast Georgia was founded in 1992 in an effort to end hunger in northeast Georgia.
-That year, the food bank distributed approximately 350,000 pounds of food to 36 agencies.
-The organization has grown tremendously since then, distributing nearly 12 million pounds of food through more than 240 partner organizations in 2013.
+The Food Bank of Northeast Georgia was founded in 1992 in an effort to end hunger in fourteen counties.
+Our first home was on Prince Avenue in the building that is now The Grit.
+In that first year, the Food Bank distributed approximately 350,000 pounds of food to 36 partner agencies.

-The Food Bank of Northeast Georgia is a 501(c)3 that recovers donated and salvaged surplus food and distributes it to human-service agencies that then distribute the food to residents in need.
-The Food Bank works with local, regional, state and national product partners to bring food into the community.
+The Food Bank of Northeast Georgia is a 501(c)3 that gathers donated items and purchased surplus food and distributes it to human-service agencies.
+These smaller non-profits then distribute that food to local community members in need.
+The Food Bank works with local, regional, state, and national product partners to bring food into the community.
 Product partners include: